fdietz/recipes-with-angular-js/controllers/assigning-a-default-value-to-a-model.markdown

 };
 {% endprism %}

-You can find the complete example on [github](https://github.com/fdietz/recipes-with-angular-js-examples/tree/master/chapter2/recipe1).

 ### Discussion
 Depending on where you use the ng-controller directive, you define its assigned scope.
 The scope is hierarchical and follows the DOM node hierarchy.
 In our example, the value expression is correctly evaluated to `some value`, since value is set in the `MyCtrl` controller.
 Note that this would not work if the value expression were moved outside the controllers scope: